-Social exclusion and ,,the medley of those living in marginality"
+Social exclusion and ,,the medley of those living in marginality"4

-From the end of the 1970s the term "exclusion" was drawing increasing attention and was gaining ground in France, then in England, and was used for defining a new, modern form of poverty (Havasi 2002).
-Later the context of the term was greatly modified and broadened, and it became well-known throughout Europe when in 1985
+From the end of the 1970s the term "exclusion" was drawing increasing attention and was gaining ground in France, then in England5, and was used for defining a new, modern form of poverty (Havasi 2002).
+Later the context of the term was greatly modified and broadened, and it became well-known throughout Europe when in 1985 it was introduced by experts and specialist committees representing the European Union.
+Several researches started with a focus on social exclusion.

-&lt;sup>4 The expression is used by Robert Castel in one of his studies: De l'indigence a l'exclusion, la désaffiliation, précarité du travail et vulnerabilité relationnelle.
+4 The expression is used by Robert Castel in one of his studies: De l'indigence a l'exclusion, la désaffiliation, précarité du travail et vulnerabilité relationnelle.
 In Jacques Donzelot (ed): Face á l'exclusion.
 Le model français Edition espirit, 1991

-&lt;sup>5 Amartya Sen adds that there used to be a term which had referred to deprivation before the appearance of the term "social exclusion".
+5 Amartya Sen adds that there used to be a term which had referred to deprivation before the appearance of the term "social exclusion".
 Deprivation is considered as a pioneer term of its kind; the term was created by Adam Smith (1776) unfolding "the inability to appear before others", so it refers to a difficulty that can be experienced by someone deprived when joning community life.
 (Sen 2003b).